ajayvohra2005/gpt2-fsdp/README.md

 ### Distributed FSDP Training using CUDA on Desktop

-To run distirbuted FSDP training on CUDA on the dekstop, execute:
+To run distributed FSDP training on CUDA on the desktop, execute:

     ./run_cuda.sh 1>run_cuda.out 2>&1 &